 sort_byoption is also limited – please see the sort_by documentation for details.

-- The search_on_click feature is disabled, so users can’t click on a category or tag to filter the table.
+- The search_on_click feature only works for tags, categories and taxonomies, but not authors.
+This means that users can’t click on an author to filter the table.

-These limitations are due to the way in which WordPress itself interacts with the database, and are unavoidable.
+These differences are due to the way in which WordPress itself interacts with the database, and are unavoidable.